The sum of a finite group of weights of a Hopf algebra: Example: Degenerate affine Hecke algebras of reductive type with trivial parameter

 \subsection{Degenerate affine Hecke algebras}

-Since we will be working over any commutative unital integral domain $R$, hence we can generate examples over all $R$, if we have a lattice in $V$ that is fixed by $A$, and we then look at the $R$-span.
-We now specialise to the case when $A = RW$ is the group ring of a Weyl group acting on a Cartan subalgebra of the corresponding semisimple Lie algebra.
+Since we work over any commutative unital integral domain $R$, hence we can generate examples over all $R$, if there exists a lattice in $V$ that is fixed by $H$, and one considers its $R$-span.
+Now specialize to the case when $H = RW$ is the group ring of a Weyl group acting on a Cartan subalgebra of the corresponding semisimple Lie algebra.
 Then one uses the root lattice $Q$ inside $V = \mfh^*$.

-We will work in slightly greater generality.
+We work in slightly greater generality.
 Given a finite-dimensional reductive complex Lie algebra $\mfg$, let $W$ be its Weyl group and $\mfh$ a fixed chosen Cartan subalgebra.
 Thus $\mfh = \oplus_{i \geq 0} \mfh_i$, where for $i>0,\ \mfh_i$ corresponds to a simple component (ideal) of $\mfg$, with corresponding base of simple roots $\dd_i$ and Weyl group $W_i$, say; and $\mfh_0$ is the central ideal in $\mfg$.